gitter-badger/maas-analytics-android-sdk/README.md

 in time or with duration data (for timed events).

 ##Prerequisites
-The MaaS Analytics SDK requires the `MaaS Core SDK`.
+The MaaS Analytics SDK requires the latest `MaaS Core SDK`.

 Be sure to install the module in the `Application` `onCreate` method before registering keys.
 For example:
 ``` Java